REPUBLICAN STATE COMMITTEE OF WASHINGTON

 ARTICLE 12 – AMENDMENTS TO BYLAWS

 These Bylaws may be amended by an affirmative vote of two-thirds of the members present at any regular or called meeting of the State Committee.
-All proposed amendments by a member of the Committee shall be submitted to the State Chairman in writing not later than 20 days prior to convening any meeting of the Committee.
-Copies of the proposed amendments shall be mailed by the State Chairman to all Committee members not later than ten days before the meeting at which they are to be considered.
+All proposed amendments by a member of the Committee shall be submitted to the State Chairman in not later than 20 days prior to convening any meeting of the Committee.
+Copies of the proposed amendments shall be mailed or emailed by the State Chairman to all Committee members not later than ten days before the meeting at which they are to be considered.

 ARTICLE 13 – NON-CONTINUING NATURE OF ORGANIZATION